 Performance and PROs

-Performance rights are the rights to perform (read: play back) a piece of music.
-In most cases, an artist grants a 3rd party the right to collect performance royalties on behalf of them.
+Performance rights are the rights to perform (read: play back) a written piece of music.
+In most cases, the publishers of a piece of music give a 3rd party the right to collect performance royalties on behalf of them.
 These are commonly known as PROs (Performance Rights Organizations).
-In some cases, you need to be granted specific performance rights from the musician.
+In some cases, you need to be granted specific performance rights from the publishing group, but it’s usually when used in a movie, or a high budget piece of advertising and the artists have a big enough brand to command specific contracts.
 Only very specific use cases require express permission from a rights holder.

 If a piece of digital content uses a music recording that has a PRO attached to it, it means that the PRO will collect a portion of revenue made from that piece of music from the entity or organization that is benefiting from it.
 For YouTube, this means that YouTube pays a royalty to the PRO on behalf of any user who has uploaded a video containing a music recording that is registered with that PRO.
 While all this sounds very complicated, it means very little for the YouTube creator who has uploaded the video.
 Their only obligation is to provide the platform (YouTube in this case) with a “cue sheet” that tells YouTube what music recording was used, as well as in what parts of the video.
 YouTube takes care of the rest.

 Performance Rights and PROs